 Ms. Valenti previously represented Merkos L’Inyonei Chinuch, the educational arm of the Chabad-Lubavitch movement of Orthodox Judaism, in a copyright infringement case filed in federal court in Brooklyn.
 Ms. Valenti co-authored a successful motion for summary judgment, securing judgment that Merkos did not infringe copyrights on religious texts.

-Prior to joining Goodwin, Ms. Valenti was a legislative aide for Rep. Peter T. King (NY) in the U.S. House of Representatives.
+Prior to law school, Ms. Valenti was a legislative aide for Rep. Peter T. King (NY) in the U.S. House of Representatives.